 The LVR also indicates how volatile contributions will be in response to changes in the Actuarial Accrued Liability due to actual experience or to changes in actuarial assumptions.
-The current LVR is about 11.1.
-This is about 22% lower than the AVR.
+The current LVR is about 11.3.
+This is about 19% lower than the AVR.
 Therefore, we would expect that contribution volatility will decrease over the long term.

-The chart on the next page shows how the asset and liability volatility ratios have varied over time.
+The chart below shows how the asset and liability volatility ratios have varied over time.